Request a free Patent, Trademark & Copyright Info Kit

 potential investors and partners.

-maintaining a proactive approach, you can successfully patent your idea and
+following these steps and maintaining a proactive approach, you can

-take significant strides toward bringing your invention to life.
-Good luck on
+successfully patent your idea and take significant strides toward bringing your

-your innovative journey!
+invention to life.
+Good luck on your innovative journey!

-Request a free Patent, Trademark & Copyright Info Kit
+Request Free Patent, Trademark & Copyright Info